Charcot-Marie-Tooth Disease (CMT)

 Your risk of inheriting or passing on CMT depends largely on what type of CMT you have.

-A good way to find out more about this risk is to talk with your MDA clinic physician or a genetic counselor at the MDA clinic.
-Also, see Facts About Genetics and Neuromuscular Diseases.
+A good way to find out more about this risk is to talk with your MDA Care Center physician, or a genetic counselor on your MDA care team.
+Also, see our Print-Ready Educational Materials.